Saltar al contenido principal

 Resumen geológico

 Pleistocene and Holocene cinder cones and lava flows cover large portions of elongated Fuerteventura Island at the SE end of the Canary Islands.
 The youngest lavas are found at the northern and central portions of the arid, sparsely vegetated island.
-Malpais de la Arena, the Northern Malpais, and the Lobos Island areas at the northern tip of Fuerteventura are the sites of broad fields of youthful cinder cones and lava flows.
+Malpais de la Arena, the Northern Malpais, and the Lobos Island areas at the northern tip of Fuerteventura are the sites of broad fields of cinder cones and lava flows.
 The Malpais Chico, Malpais Grande, and Malpais de Jacomar areas on the south-central part of the island represent smaller zones of youthful volcanism, as do the volcanoes of Pajara, which were constructed on the older plutonic massif west of the axis of the island.
-No historical eruptions are known, although the very youthful appearance of lava flow surfaces in the central part of the island suggests a late-Holocene or prehistoric age.
+No recorded eruptions are known, although the appearance of lava flow surfaces in the central part of the island suggests late Holocene activity.

 Historial de erupciones